An autoencoder for heterotic orbifolds with arbitrary geometry: Optimizing an autoencoder for heterotic orbifolds

 Thus, in this scenario, the number of considered features is $2 s_\mathrm{fp}+4$.

 There is some arbitrariness on the choice of $s_\mathrm{fp}$ that we can use to our advantage.
 It is clear that the larger $s_\mathrm{fp}$ is, the better $X$ captures the properties of the orbifold.
+This is because each chosen fixed point can contain information about a single shift vector $V_A$ and we need information about all of them.
 However, $s_\mathrm{fp}$ cannot be too large because there are some space groups $S$ that admit only a small number of fixed points.
 Further, taking the maximal number of fixed points of a given geometry is not necessary in general because the definition~\eqref{eq:gaugeEmbeddingTwisted} of the local gauge embedding implies that there are $V_{\mathrm{local},n}$ at different singularities that can lead to the same values $N_n^{(a)}$.
 Moreover, we must also take into account that the computation time grows with the dimensionality of $X$.
 So, we find it convenient to consider $s_\mathrm{fp}$ of order 10, and choose the fixed points from the (first) twisted sectors $(k,\ell)=(1,0)$ and $(0,1)$ in addition to some others from higher twisted sectors, in order to capture at various (preferably geometrically inequivalent) singularities as much information provided by all shift vectors $V_A$ as possible.
+Note that choosing $s_\mathrm{fp}$ of order 10 exhausts the information coming from all eight $V_A$ unless we incorrectly take only geometrically equivalent fixed points.

 Once the feature vector $X$ to be used on different orbifold geometries is defined, we must build the datasets that will allow us to train the autoencoder.
 With this goal, one must first generate a large number (a few hundred thousands) of inequivalent admissible orbifold models with one or more space groups by using the dedicated automatized tool {\tt orbifolder}~\cite{Nilles:2011aj}.
 This generates the ``raw data'' containing a large number of sets of gauge shift embeddings $\{V_A\}$.
-In a second step, we run our \texttt{Makedataset} code~\cite{Makedataset} that translates these vectors into the sets of gauge momenta $I_n^{(a)}$ defined in eqs.~\eqref{eq:I0} and~\eqref{eq:In} and the resulting gauge group in 4D, and then computes the invariant feature vectors $X$.
+In a second step, we run our \texttt{Makedataset} code~\cite{Makedataset} (detailed in section~\ref{sec:Makedataset}) that translates these vectors into the sets of gauge momenta $I_n^{(a)}$ defined in eqs.~\eqref{eq:I0} and~\eqref{eq:In} and the resulting gauge group in 4D, and then computes the invariant feature vectors $X$.